 If you do not satisfy at least one of these two conditions you will need the permission of the Chair of the Mathematics Department in order to register for Math 1800.
 No prior experience with mathematical computer software is required.

 Textbooks and Supplies

-- Calculus: Single and Multivariable, 7th edition, by Hughes- Hallet, Gleason, McCallum et al. Alternately, just the multivariable version. - Mathematica, for your own computer.
+• Calculus: Single and Multivariable, 7th edition, by Hughes- Hallet, Gleason, McCallum et al.